-The relationships you build with your constituents now can pay back dividends later, so it’s important to do all you can to nurture and engage those relationships when you can.
-Your nonprofit CRM makes it possible, preventing any potential lead from being missed.
+The relationships you build with your constituents now can pay back dividends later, so it’s important to do all you can to nurture and engage those relationships with the help of constituent management software.

 Manage and Track More Than One Event

-From sending advertisements and event schedules to boost attendance, tracking those who agree to attend and those who turn down the request, and processing and issuing tickets, this is a lot to do while managing a nonprofit at the same time.
+From sending advertisements and event schedules to boost event attendance, executing event registration, selling event tickets, tracking those who agree to attend and those who turn down the request, and processing and issuing tickets, this is a lot to do while managing a nonprofit and an event at the same time.

 Also, when more than one event is going on at once, you could accidentally get your wires crossed.
 Issuing a ticket to your constituent for the wrong event could cause a blemish in your professional relationship.